noahgibbs/demiurge/CONCEPTS.md

 The world "entity" for a thing in the world is fairly vague.
 It may refer to an "item", a "creature", an "area" (another vague word) or something else.
 An entity is "a thing or things in the world" rather than one specific abstraction that Demiurge defines.
+Entities generally can act and be acted on, can pick things up and be picked up, can take place in a location or be that location.
+In general, a single individual entity will only do a few of those things, though.

 == Intentions, Actions and Events